About J.D. Kleinke

 Provider of drug reimbursement and clinical information products, and related drug data management services, to pharmaceutical companies and financial institutions.

 Provider of mobile health systems to patients and families, on behalf of commercial and Medicaid health plans, state Medicaid programs, and employers.

 Non-profit organization that provides management education and leadership training services to US physicians.

 Kleinke worked with the AEI health care team to produce and publish original research on President Obama’s health care reform law.
 He studied and wrote about the potential impacts of the law on health care market dynamics, health venture formation, and medical innovation.
 He also studied and led AEI events on the influence of information technology, medical technology, and physician culture on health care organizations, patient care, and the public health.

 Kleinke co-founded and led Mount Tabor, a health care information technology development company founded in 2007 to plan, design, build, test and launch systems for the transformation and movement of electronic medical information.
 Mount Tabor provided business strategy and technology integration services for health care companies, technology providers, and government entities creating health information products, systems and services.
-Mount Tabor helped build, launch and test the Google Health personal health information platform, supported the implementation of Microsoft HealthVault personal health information platform, and was instrumental in the planning and design of the Oregon Health Information Exchange.
+Mount Tabor helped build, launch and test the Google Health personal health information platform and supported implementation of the Microsoft HealthVault personal health information platform.

 Kleinke founded and led the Omnimedix Institute, a 501-c-3 charitable organization that created, built and promoted information technologies for giving patients and their families safe and secure access to and control over their own medical data.
 With funding from private foundations, public corporations, and the federal government, Omnimedix developed and deployed open and ubiquitous health information technologies designed to increase patient access to the health care system; to data on their own medical care; and to information about the best care available for their medical condition.